jaleoncordero/FileTransfer/README.md

-### Image Transfer
+### File Transfer

-Just a quick utility to transfer images recursively from a source directory to a target directory.
+Just a quick utility to transfer files recursively from a source directory to a target directory.

 ---